 The lender may contact an employer to verify a borrower’s employment status and income.

-Why could getting loans for pregnant mothers prove a challenge?
+Why could getting loans for pregnant women prove a challenge?
 Income.
+Consider these points:

 Should I Buy a Home While on Maternity Leave?

-For those who qualify for a mortgage while on maternity leave, the question is, “Should I buy a house while on maternity leave?” not “Can I buy a house while on maternity leave?”
+For those who qualify for a mortgage while on maternity leave, the question may be, “Should I buy a house while on maternity leave?” not “Can I buy a house while on maternity leave?”

 As mentioned, moving can be an incredibly stressful process, pregnancy or no pregnancy.
 And even if you made a budget for a baby, life has a way of throwing in surprises.

 Homeownership can also come with financial surprises.
-In one survey, 77% of homeowners reported paying for an unexpected repair within the first year.
+The majority of homeowners reported paying for an unexpected repair within the first year.

 Home Loans With SoFi